Home Page Towns County School District

 Children need healthy meals to learn.
 Towns County offers healthy meals every school day at no charge to your child(ren).
 Our food service receives support from the U.S. Department of Agriculture through the National School Lunch and School Breakfast Programs.

-The following schools will be participating in this alternative provision and provide meals at no charge to children:
+The following schools will be participating in this alternative provision and provide meals at no charge to children during thr School Year 2026-2027:

 Towns County Elementary, Towns County Middle, Towns County High